-I was waiting for my friend at a mall food court when my attention wandered again and again to a table next to mine wherein a family of 5 while having their dinner and nibbling food were preoccupied spending time with their individual technological gadgets (pardon for my kibitzing!).
-The couple (husband and wife) were busy with their cellphones while the 3 kids were likewise engrossed with their tech devices.
-The father was talking to someone over the phone, the wife was like enjoying watching something at her phone as she was smiling to herself while the kids were playing games which totally engrossed them, forgetting the food on the table.
-I didn’t see/hear them talk with each other during their dinner time except when they left which made them stopped and eventually kept their gadgets.
+I was waiting for a friend in one of the mall restaurants when my attention wandered again and again to a table next to mine where a family of 5, while having dinner, were preoccupied spending time with their individual technological gadgets (pardon for my kibitzing!).
+The couple (husband and wife) were busy with their cellphones while the 3 kids were likewise engrossed with their whatever tech gizmos they were busy with.
+The father was talking to someone over the phone, the wife was like enjoying watching at her phone as she was smiling to herself while the kids were apparently playing games (both hands on the gadget) which totally engrossed them, somewhat forgetting the food on the table.
+I didn’t see/hear them talk to each other during their dinner time except when they left which made them stopped and eventually kept their gadgets and started walking away.

 This is the same thing with our relationship with God.
-As Christians, the family in line with the Church teachings serves as the foundation of our Christian faith formation.
+As Christians and in line with the Church teachings, the family serves as the foundation of our Christian faith formation.
 It is basically through our parents where we learn our faith by knowing, loving, serving and glorifying God.
 Apart from this however, there is also a need to listen properly and ponder on Christ’s teachings and eventually share the same coupled with acts of mercy and kindness to our neighbors as much as possible without any hesitations and disturbances.

 Attending the Holy Mass or the Holy Eucharist especially on Sundays is one spiritual activity which unite family together.
+In fact, the Holy Eucharist gives force to the sacrament of matrimony which is the foundation of a stable Christian family.
 The Holy Eucharist is one of the Sacraments and is considered as the heart and center of our Christian faith.
-As Catechists would teach, the Eucharist is both a sacrifice and a meal.
-It is a sacrifice as it embodies the saga of Jesus Christ on earth, His life, sufferings, death and resurrection.
+As Catechists would teach us when we were young, the Eucharist is both a sacrifice and a meal.
+It is a sacrifice as it embodies the saga of Jesus Christ on earth, His life, suffering, death and resurrection.
 It is a meal as we partake the body and blood of Jesus Christ during the Holy Communion.
-There are many fruits in Eucharistic adoration specifically when we receive the Holy Communion.
-Apart from enhancing our relationship with God, it does not only pardons us from our sins but it also preserves us from committing grievous sins.
-The Eucharist gives force to the sacrament of matrimony which is the foundation of a stable Christian family.
+We have been made aware that there are many fruits in Eucharistic adoration specifically when we receive the Holy Communion.

-Real deals are hard to find in this age and time.
-Like it or not and believe it or not, our Christian faith in the Holy Eucharist and our respective families are the “real deals” in our lives.
+Believe it or not, our Christian faith in the Holy Eucharist and our respective families are the “real deals” in our lives.
 They serve as the center and soul of our Christian life.
 They provide us the spiritual and emotional support whenever needed.
 It is in the Eucharist where we commemorate the life of Jesus Christ and it is where our families and members of the Church gather together to praise and glorify God and partake of the sacred host.
-If we make the Eucharist as the heart of our Christian family life, it will build unity and promote peace, love and understanding among the family members, the community and ultimately mankind.
+If we make the Eucharist as the heart of our Christian family life, it will not only build unity but will also promote peace, love and understanding among the family members, the community and ultimately mankind.